davs3275/sbs/med/collier.md

 by mankind, and other living creatures, and as it were buried in their bodies.
 And yet by the transmutation of the food into blood, or into fire and air, there is space enough.
-And now which way can a man investigate the truth ?
+And now which way can a man investigate the truth?
 Why, in order to this, he must divide the thing in question into the causal and material elements.

 ---
-4.22 Do not run riot ; keep your intentions honest, and your convictions sure.
+4.22 Do not run riot; keep your intentions honest, and your convictions sure.

 ---